bokeh/jupyter_bokeh/README.md

 # jupyter_bokeh

-A Jupyter extension for rendering Bokeh content.
+A Jupyter extension for rendering Bokeh content within Jupyter.
+See also the separate [ipywidgets_bokeh](https://github.com/bokeh/ipywidgets_bokeh) library for support for using Jupyter widgets/ipywidgets objects within Bokeh applications.

 ## Prerequisites